ItsyPetkov/Online-Art-Gallery/README.md

-# This is an online art gallery which consist of a lot of different pages working together for a nice user experience.
+# This is an online art gallery which consists of a lot of different pages working together for a nice user experience.